 Halloween Slime Cake

-I saw a Halloween cake years ago that STILL sticks in my memory.
-It was black with a simple green drip, and I LOVED the way it looked!
 Not long afterward I also found an Erlenmeyer flask (think tapered-top beaker) on sale at a craft store.
 That was all it took for me to decide to turn a cake design I already loved into a "science-experiment-gone-wrong" Halloween Slime cake! 😉

-It was the EASIEST Halloween cake I think I’ve ever done, and I LOVED the look and the taste!
-Wanting to make whole recipe super-easy to make, I doctored up a couple of boxed cake mixes for the cake layers.
-It worked beautifully!
-A scratch recipe is also linked in the FAQs for all my cake purists. 😉
+• Wanting to make whole recipe super-easy to make, I doctored up a couple of boxed cake mixes for the cake layers.
+It worked great - that said, a scratch recipe is also linked in the FAQs for all my cake purists. 😉

-Let me tell you – this cake disappeared SO fast when I took it into work!
 Recipe, tips, and links to everything I used are below!

 (Disclosure: As an Amazon associate I may earn from qualifying purchases, and my posts often contain affiliate links.
 If you click a link and make a purchase, I may receive a commission at no extra cost to you!)